google/sycophancy-intervention/README.md

 # Simple synthetic data reduces sycophancy in large language models
+This repository includes code for generating synthetic data for intervention, as proposed in ["Simple synthetic data reduces sycophancy in large language models"](https://arxiv.org/abs/2308.03958).

 # Code files
 `code/dataset_pipeline.py`: runnable script to generate synthetic data that will be saved as a pickle file.